 The approach is straightforward: The apps and models compare current weather to historic data about conditions that are conducive to a particular plant disease, then calculate whether it makes sense to spray fungicide – or not spray and reduce pesticide use.

-“In plant pathology, we talk about the disease triangle,” says Damon Smith, an associate professor of plant pathology at UW–Madison, who led development of apps and models focused on diseases of turf, soybean and corn.
+“In plant pathology, we talk about the disease triangle,” says Damon Smith, a UW–Madison associate professor and extension specialist in the Department of Plant Pathology, who led development of apps and models focused on diseases of turf, soybean and corn.
 “This means that the host plant, the pathogen, and the weather must be present for an outbreak to occur.
-But because in most cases, the susceptible host and pathogen are both present, we can focus on the weather, especially temperature and humidity.”
+But because in most cases the susceptible host and pathogen are both present, we can focus on the weather, especially temperature and humidity.”

 In general, warm, humid conditions are most conducive to plant fungi – the major category of plant pathogens.